Diderot-Language/examples/README.md

 * [`heron`](heron/): A non-trivial program to find square roots, via Heron's method.
 Demonstrates input variables, `stabilize` method, 5-argument `lerp()`, limit super-steps with the `-l` option, and compiling with `--double`.
+* [`sieve`](sieve/): Sieve of Eratosthenes for finding primes.
+Demonstrates how strands can `die` (in a strand collection) and the `global` update block, which can compute on globals and strand states between per-strand updates.
 * [`unicode`](unicode/): Computes nothing, but comments include a Diderot Unicode cheatsheet, with information about the operators that they represent.
 * [`tensor`](tensor/): Describes tensor shape, and demonstrates printing, indexing, and